What is it?

-What is it?Many people fear injections to some extent, but once that fear becomes persistent, excessive and unreasonable, then the fear becomes a phobia.
-Injection phobia is the fear and avoidance of receiving various types of injections, and/or of having a blood sample withdrawn through venipuncture (pricking a finger).
-This is a specific phobia and is extremely common yet not very well recognised.
+This is a specific phobia and is extremely common yet not well recognised.
 It is thought to affect between 3.5 % to 10% of the population.
-The avoidance, anxiety or distress caused by needle phobia can significantly interfere with a person’s normal routine, occupational or academic functioning, and social activities or relationships.
+The avoidance, anxiety or distress caused by injection/needle phobia can significantly interfere with a person’s normal routine, occupational or academic functioning, and social activities or relationships.

-- Have you experienced a marked, persistent and excessive fear of needles?
+- Have you experienced a marked, persistent and excessive fear of injection/needles?

 - Has exposure to needles almost invariably provoked an immediate anxiety response in you?

 The Anxiety UK Needle Phobia Booklet includes self help information, along with details of useful treatments.
-You can purchase this book from the Anxiety UK shop here.
+Download this resource here.

 Controlling Anxiety is a CD designed to help you build up techniques for reducing your anxiety and relaxing.
 You can order yours here.